-One day I will post a big list of all the SF Bay campgrounds accessible to bikes.
+One day I will post a big list of all the SF Bay Area campsites accessible to bikes.
 For now, here’s an overview of some of the best options.

 Castle Rock State Park

-Castle Rock Trail Camp is located about 2.5 miles west of the singletrack Skyline Trail, one of the few singletrack trails in the area that is open to bikes.
+Castle Rock Trail Camp is one mile off-route (downhill) from the singletrack Skyline Trail.
 This makes it a perfect spot to spend a night out while connecting the trails and fire roads that weave through the Santa Cruz mountains.
+It’s a lovely hike-in / bike-in primitive campground with 15 sites, all with picnic tables and fire rings (sometimes fires are prohibited).
+It’s right next to a shooting range, but generally quiet through the evening, night, and morning.

 Monte Bello Preserve: Black Mountain Backpack Camp

-This classic little backcountry campsite near the top of Black Mountain is perfect for a quick overnight getaway from the valley down below.
+This classic little hike-in / bike-in campsite near the top of Black Mountain is perfect for a quick overnight getaway from the valley down below.
 Reservations are required but typically not too hard to get.

 Half Moon Bay Francis Beach Hike/Bike Campsite